-The UTQ (or in dutch: BKO) is a qualification of didactic competences of university teachers.
+The University Teaching Qualfication (UTQ, or in dutch: BKO) is a qualification of pedagogical competences of university teachers.
 All teaching staff of the University of Twente have to acquire this certificate within 3 years after their employment.
-In 2008 14 Dutch universities have officially signed a joint agreement of the Teaching Qualification (UTQ) and its characteristics.
+In 2008 14 Dutch universities have officially signed a joint agreement of the UTQ and its characteristics.
 An UTQ qualification is nationally acknowlegded.

-The UTQ of the UT is about developing and demonstrating 6 didactic competences in a portfolio:
+The core of the UTQ is the developmet and demonstration of 5 didactic competences in a personal UTQ dossier:

-Check here for the specific UTQ competences and criteria.
+Check here for the specification of the UTQ competences and criteria.

-The UTQ starts with an intake interview with the supervisor of your own faculty:
+The UTQ starts with an intake interview with the UTQ supervisor of your own faculty:

 CTW / ET